 The Manufacturing Institute reports that there are currently more than 600,000 unfilled jobs—there just aren’t enough skilled workers to fill all of the open positions.
 As a matter of fact, it’s projected that this skills gap is going to grow to about 1.5 million over the next decade.*

 If this sounds like a career you’ve been looking for, consider ECPI University.
-Through our year-round schedule, you can earn an Associate of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics in as little as 1.5 years.
+Through our year-round schedule, you could earn an Associate of Science Degree in Electronics Engineering Technology with a concentration in Mechatronics in as little as 1.5 years.

 - Program Description